Natural Resource Conservation Management Bachelor’s Degree Program Highlights

 - USDA Natural Resource Conservation Service

-The more than 100 student clubs and organizations on campus include Ducks Unlimited, Wildlife Club, Pre-Vet Society and Collegiate FFA.
+McNeese’s 100 student clubs and organizations on campus include many groups that might appeal to natural resource conservation management students, including Ducks Unlimited, Wildlife Club, Pre-Vet Society and Collegiate FFA.
 You can also volunteer for research or community service, such as bird identification and banding, tree and marsh grass plantings, deer station checking, coastal and inland vegetation plantings and oiled bird recovery.

 Join other majors in natural resource conservation management on trips to Rockefeller Wildlife Refuge, White Lake, Sam Houston Jones State Park, the Louisiana Audubon Society, Tuten Park and more.
 You’ll be able to observe and participate in current wildlife research being conducted by McNeese graduate students and the Louisiana Department of Wildlife and Fisheries.